Fill out this form and one of our Recruitment Advisors will contact you.

 Larger companies may also have Aboriginal Participation Plans which require them to hire a certain percentage of Aboriginal and Torres Strait Islander people.
 An example is the Aboriginal Participation in Construction (APIC) policy which supports greater participation by Aboriginal people in government construction projects across NSW.

-ETC works in partnership with employers to meet their Aboriginal employment target through NCAP.
-Our Aboriginal Employment Advisors are part of the Aboriginal and Torres Strait Islander community and have strong links with candidates and employers.
+ETC works in partnership with employers to meet their Aboriginal employment target.
+Our Indigenous Employment Officers are part of the Aboriginal and Torres Strait Islander communities and have strong links with candidates and employers.

 ETC has two important documents that help us to contribute to ending the economic disparity between Aboriginal and Torres Strait Islander peoples and other Australians.